-Who Can Be Held Liable in Single Vehicle Accidents?
+Single Vehicle Accidents: Who Can Be Held Liable in 2021?

-Many injured drivers assume that they cannot receive compensation if they have been involved in a single-car accident.
+Many injured drivers assume that they cannot receive compensation if they have been involved in a Single Vehicle Accidents.
 While that is often the case, it is not always true.
-Here are three other parties who could be responsible for a single-vehicle crash.
+Here are three other parties who could be responsible for Single Car Accidents.

 The State or Municipality